jamesquinlan/principles-programming-languages/topics/c1_intro.md

 Note: The square brackets indicate an optional clause.

 The structure of the language's words, called __tokens__, is the __lexical structure__ (similar to spelling in natural language).
-Other tokens in programming languages include: identifiers, operators (`+`,`*`), and punctuation such as the semicolon (;) and the period (.).
+Other tokens in programming languages include identifiers, operators (`+`,`*`), and punctuation such as the semicolon (;) and the period (.).

 ### Semantics

 Semantics is the meaning of the language (including the effects of execution).
-Defining a language semantics is complex and may involve many contexts and mechanisms, thus making it difficult to specify.
-As such, it is not customary to provide a formal definition of the semantics of a programming language.
-However, some notational systems have been developed in attempt to formally define language semantics, such as: __operational semantics__, __denotational semantics__, and __axiomatic semantics__.
+Defining a language's semantics is complex and may involve many contexts and mechanisms, thus making it difficult to specify.
+As such, it is optional to provide a formal definition of the semantics of a programming language.
+However, some notational systems have been developed to define language semantics formally, such as __operational semantics__, __denotational semantics__, and __axiomatic semantics__.